Firewalls and Backups

 Firewalls

-As a side note, physical, bare metal servers may have multiple ethernet network interface cards (NICs).
+As a side note, bare metal servers may have multiple ethernet network interface cards (NICs).
 Each NIC would, of course, have its own MAC address, and therefore would be assigned different IP addresses.
-Thus, at the link layer, incoming connections can be completely blocked on one card and then outgoing connections can be completely blocked on the other.
-This is a made up scenario.
-In practice, whatever firewall rules in place would be such that would make sense for the person or organization creating them.
+Thus, at the link layer, incoming connections can be completely blocked on one card and outgoing connections can be completely blocked on the other.

-To control these types of connections, firewalls apply rules.
+To manage these connections, firewalls apply rules.
 A rule may block all incoming connections, but then allow SSH traffic through port 22, either via TCP or UDP, and then further restrict SSH connections to a specific IP range.
 And/or, another rule may block all incoming, unencrypted HTTP connections through port 80, but allow all incoming, encrypted HTTPS connections through port 443.

 Let's cover using Google Cloud to create a basic firewall rule.
 This will prepare us for setting up new rules when we configure our LAMP servers in the next section.

-LAMP originally referred to Linux, Apache, MySQL, and PHP; these four technologies create a web server.
+LAMP originally referred to Linux, Apache, MySQL, and PHP.
+These four technologies together create a web server.
 Technically, only Linux (or some other OS) and Apache (or some other web server software) are needed to serve a website.
-PHP and MySQL provide additional functionality, like the ability for a website to interact with a relational database.
+At a basic level, all a web server does is open up an operating system's filesystem to the world.
+But PHP and MySQL provide additional functionality, like the ability for a website to interact with a relational database.
 The M in LAMP may also refer to MariaDB, which is a fully open source clone of MySQL.
+Other relational databases are usable, too, such as PostgreSQL or SQLite.
 We'll use MariaDB later in this course.

-First, our Google Cloud instance is pre-populated with default firewall rules at the network level, and the documentation provides an overview of these rules.
+First review how our Google Cloud instances are pre-populated with default firewall rules at the network level.
+Follow that with a review of the firewall documentation, which provides an overview of the rules we'll use.

 Block the ping